 - Select one unnecessary process at a time and click the End Process option to close it down.

 Note: Only close processes that you know are safe to close

 5. Limit the number of devices connected to your internet.

-Disconnect the devices (mobile phone, TV, other PC's, etc) that you are not currently using and does not need to be connected to the Wi-Fi.
+Disconnect the devices (mobile phone, TV, other PCs, etc.) that you are not currently using and do not need to be connected to the Wi-Fi.

 I have tried everything!
 What now?

-If you have tried all of the above and you still experience lagging we recommend contacting your ISP (Internet service provider) and ask them to verify your connection.
+If you have tried all of the above and you are still experiencing connection issues we recommend contacting your ISP (Internet service provider) and ask them to verify your connection.
 It may be possible that there is a outage or that you simply have to upgrade your bandwidth.